Invoices

 By default, JustOn supports the distribution of the generated invoice PDF documents via email.
 For information about what is contained in the email, like subject, text body, etc., see Email Contents.

 To help tracking the invoice distribution, JustOn creates a history task for sent invoice emails.
+The task is assigned to the contact set in Email Contact on the invoice.
 The generated task records are displayed in the Activities list on the related invoice.
 For details, see Controlling Email Tracking Options.

 There are various options for emailing the PDF documents: